themenintights/prework/prework-week.md

     <tr>
       <td><strong>Task F- Choose your Ruby adventure!</strong><br>
         <ul>
-          <li><strong>Option 1:</strong> If you are ready to jump into using your own text editor (Atom) and the terminal to learn Ruby (I think any of you can tackle this, but see option 2 if you need to ease in more), go here: http://curriculum.railsbridge.org/ruby/ and go to the directions for Option 1 below.</li>
+          <li><strong>Option 1:</strong> If you are ready to jump into using your own text editor (Visual Studio Code) and the terminal to learn Ruby (I think any of you can tackle this, but see option 2 if you need to ease in more), go here: http://curriculum.railsbridge.org/ruby/ and go to the directions for Option 1 below.</li>
           <li><strong>Option 2:</strong> If you are feeling totally overwhelmed by Terminal, command line, etc., and just want to start with some basic Ruby practice before trying Option 1, go here: http://tryruby.org and go to the directions for Option 2 below.</td>
         <ul>
       <td>See directions for the option you choose.</td>